 Is Heights House the Best Hotel in Downtown Raleigh?

-It depends what you’re looking for.
-If you’re one for a true boutique hotel experience, or someone who likes a very modern twist on a bed and breakfast, this is for you.
+It depends on what you're looking for.
+If you're one for a true boutique hotel experience or someone who likes a very modern twist on a bed and breakfast, this is for you.

 If your price point doesn't go beyond $150 a night and you're looking for something more like a traditional hotel but also with its own personality and style, we recommend the Longleaf Hotel.
 We love that hotel too, and the two (Heights House Hotel and Longleaf) are very different.